-FY 2015 FY 2016 FY 2017 FY 2018 FY 2019 2,078 3,147 3,215 3,336 2,918
+FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 3,147 3,215 3,336 2,918 1,012

 The occurrences of lateral and sewer blockages caused by roots are used to identify laterals and sewer segments that should be added to the Root Control Program or referred for repair.

-The number of root related work orders decreased from the previous fiscal year by 8.7%.
-This can be attributable to the continued uses of root control chemical at selected, targeted locations.
+The number of root related work orders decreased from the previous fiscal year by 65%.
+This can be attributed to the continued use of root control chemical application at selected, targeted locations.
+In addition, better classification of obstructions (roots vs. rags vs. debris) have contributed to the noticeable reduction in the roots-related reactive WOs.